+'''

 const char versionString()

+'''

-ViewKit displays this version string in the Product Information dialog that is posted when a user selects "Product Info" from the default Help menu.
-(See "The ViewKit Help Menu" on page 168 for more information on the default Help menu.)
+ViewKit displays this version string in the Product Information dialog that is posted when a user chooses "Product Information" from the default Help menu.
+(See "The ViewKit Help Menu" on page 165 for more information on the default Help menu.)
 For example, consider an application that you invoke with the command MapMaker that includes the following line of code:

+'''

 theApplication->setVersionString("MapMaker 2.1");

+'''

-If you select "Product Info" from the default Help menu, your application posts the dialog shown in Figure 3-4.
+If you choose "Product Information" from the default Help menu, your application posts the dialog shown in Figure 3-4.